Ben Bradley (politician): Parliament

 Bradley was selected as the Conservative candidate for Mansfield for the June 2017 snap general election.
 He overturned a Labour majority of 5,315 to become the first ever Conservative MP for the seat.
 The constituency had been represented by the Labour Party's Alan Meale since 1987 – before Bradley was born.
 Labour had held this seat since 1923.
 Aged 27, he was one of the youngest MPs elected in the 2017 general election, despite the acting Returning Officer wrongly announcing Meale as the victor.

 On 8 January 2018, during Theresa May's cabinet reshuffle, Bradley was appointed as the Vice-Chair for Youth at CCHQ.
 He later submitted his letter of resignation from this position on 10 July 2018 in protest at her strategy for delivering Brexit.

 Shortly after becoming Conservative Party Vice Chair in 2018, Bradley apologised after facing criticism for a 2012 blog post in which he disparaged the unemployed and suggested measures to prevent them from having children.
 In 2018, he also apologised for a 2011 social media post advocating police violence, made shortly after the killing of Mark Duggan, which sparked nationwide riots.
 Further controversy arose in 2018 when Labour criticised a 2011 blog post in which he dismissed public sector workers' concerns about pay and conditions, suggesting they find other jobs.

-In February 2018, Ben Bradley falsely accused Jeremy Corbyn of sharing British secrets with communist spies in the 1980s.
+In February 2018, Bradley falsely accused Jeremy Corbyn of sharing British secrets with communist spies in the 1980s.
 Corbyn threatened legal action for libel, prompting Bradley to delete the tweet, issue a full apology, and cover Corbyn's legal costs.
 He also agreed to donate a substantial sum to charity, with the money split between a homeless charity and a food bank in his Mansfield constituency.
 Two Conservative donors covered the £15,000 donation on his behalf.